 As you can see, we've tested WooCommerce Product Table with 3 different user role based pricing plugins.
 You only need one, so read about each one and choose the best one for your site.

 If you need a recommendation, then I would recommend the official WooCommerce Dynamic Pricing plugin.
 This plugin is from WooCommerce.com and it's always a good idea to use official extensions where possible.
 This helps to ensure compatibility with other plugins and you can be sure of receiving good support compared to a free or less well-known plugin.

 Alternative option - create hidden product categories for each user group

-If you prefer, then you can achieve a similar result using the WooCommerce Password Protected Categories plugin.
+If you prefer, then you can achieve a similar result using the WooCommerce Protected Categories plugin.
 This plugin lets you create completely separate product categories (each with their own products) and hide them from public view.

 Instead of integrating with WordPress user levels, it protects each hidden category with a simple password.